Skip to main content

 No Code Required✅ Yes✅ Yes✅ Yes⚠️ Basic Pine knowledge✅ Yes

-You can check out the Kioseff AI Optimizer directly on TradingView to see its community reception and details.
-The best choice really depends on whether you value a one-time purchase, need advanced AI features, or want to stick with a free option and are okay with some limitations.
+You can check out the Kioseff AI Optimizer on TradingView to see its community reviews.
+The choice depends on whether you prefer a one-time purchase, need advanced AI features, or want a free option and can accept the trade-offs.

 Pineify Website

-2. Try The Optimiser Chrome Extension if you're keeping an eye on costs.
-It's a free tool that uses some clever math (like simulated annealing) to hunt for good settings.
+2. Try The Optimiser Chrome Extension if you're watching your budget.
+It's free and the simulated annealing mode is surprisingly smart.
 Find it on the Chrome Web Store.

-3. Check out the Auto Backtest & Optimize Engine in TradingView's public script library if you don't want to install anything extra.
-It’s all written in Pine Script, so it runs completely within TradingView.
-You can find the script here.
+3. Check out the Auto Backtest & Optimize Engine in TradingView's public library if you don't want to install anything extra.
+It's pure Pine Script and runs inside TradingView.
+Script link.